 Ector Hoogstad Architects (Koen Klijn)

 Their desire for progress drives everything they do at Ector Hoogstad Architects.
 The firm’s roots go back to the post-war reconstruction of Rotterdam, and the spirit of that period shaped their no-nonsense approach to work and our preference for rational, practical solutions.
 Just as it did, their love for the poetry of clarity, space, transparency and beautiful materials.
-The people at Ector Hoogstad Architects are optimists, focusing on designing architecture for the knowledge economy.
+The people at Ector Hoogstad Architects are optimists who focus on designing architecture for the knowledge economy.
 Their buildings provide ideal conditions for collaboration, inspiration and creativity.
 Within IADP, Ector Hoogstad Architects is represented by Koen Klijn.
 Contact details: k.klijn@ectorhoogstad.com / + 31 6 264 222 71.
 You can also contact Joost Ector: j.ector@ectorhoogstad.com / +31 6 2426 1634

 Energy & Health Campus (Hesther Bouma)